-A great barista knows well the function of every single tool at the barista workstation.
+If you want to know how to be a great barista, you should first learn the function of every single tool at the barista workstation.

 It’s important to learn how to operate an espresso machine, grinders, have a set of special towels, use right portafilters and pitchers.
 Good knowledge of your workflow makes it easier for you to focus on practicing your latte art or communicating with customers.

 All these factors contribute to a high quality service and better customer experience.

 After you start your training at the coffee shop you’ll be introduced to a heart of any coffee shop – an espresso machine.
 An espresso machine is any piece of equipment dedicated to brewing espresso shots.

 The main principle of any espresso machine’s work is that the hot water (195°- 205°F) is running under an extremely high pressure (at 9-10 atm) through portafilters filled with coffee.

 Espresso machines can be manual, semi-automatic, automatic and super automatic.

 An espresso machine consists of various components, that you’ll get acquainted as soon as you get your job as a barista.

 A grinder is the second most important piece of equipment at your barista workstation.
 To operate a grinder you need to know if it is a doser or doserless grinder.
 A doserless grinder has no space for holding ground coffee.
 Everything you grind you’ll use immediately.
 Be careful not no waste your precious coffee beans!